1587/speaking-exam/00-part3.md

 Yes, I will buy a new one.
 Because I've been using my current smartphone for a long time.
 It is too slow.
-The latest/ˈleɪtɪst/ phone will have a good performance, and have bigger storage, I can store more photos, videos.
+The latest/ˈleɪtɪst/ phone will have new functions, and have bigger storage, so that I can store more photos, videos.
 ```